-Note: All reagents must be brought to room temperature (+18°C to +25°C) approx. 30 minutes before use.
+Note: All reagents must be brought to room temperature (+18°C to +25°C) approx.30 minutes before use.
 After first use, the reagents are stable until the indicated expiry date if stored at +2°C to +8°C and protected from contamination, unless stated otherwise below.

 - Coated wells: Ready for use.
 Tear open the resealable protective wrapping of the microplate at the recesses above the grip seam.
 Do not open until the microplate has reached room temperature to prevent the individual strips from moistening.
 Immediately replace the remaining wells of a partly used microplate in the protective wrapping and tightly seal with the integrated grip seam (Do not remove the desiccant bag). - Once the protective wrapping has been opened for the first time, the wells coated with antigens can be stored in a dry place and at a temperature between +2°C and +8°C for 4 months. - Calibrator and controls: Ready for use.
 The reagents must be mixed thoroughly before use. - Enzyme conjugate: Ready for use.
-The enzyme conjugate must be mixed thoroughly before use. - Sample buffer: Ready for use. - Wash buffer: The wash buffer is a 10x concentrate.
+The enzyme conjugate must be mixed thoroughly before use. - Sample buffer: Ready for use.
+The green coloured sample buffer contains IgG/RF absorbent.
+Serum or plasma samples diluted with this sample buffer are only to be used for the determination of IgM antibodies. - Wash buffer: The wash buffer is a 10x concentrate.
 If crystallisation occurs in the concentrated buffer, warm it to +37°C and mix well before diluting.
-The quantity required should be removed from the bottle using a clean pipette and diluted with deionised or distilled water (1 part reagent plus 9 parts distilled water). - For example, for 1 microplate strip: 5 ml concentrate plus 45 ml water. - The working strength wash buffer is stable for 4 weeks when stored at +2°C to +8°C and handled properly. - Chromogen/substrate solution: Ready for use.
-Close the bottle immediately after use, as the contents are sensitive to light .
+The quantity required should be removed from the bottle using a clean pipette and diluted with deionised or distilled water (1 part reagent plus 9 parts distilled water). - For example: For 1 microplatestrip, 5 ml concentrate plus 45 ml water. - The working strength wash buffer is stable for 4 weeks when stored at +2°C to +8°C and handled properly. - Chromogen/substrate solution: Ready for use.
+Close the bottle immediately after use, as the contents are sensitive to light.
 The chromogen/substrate solution must be clear on use.
 Do not use the solution if it is blue coloured. - Stop solution: Ready for use.

-Storage and stability: The test kit has to be stored at a temperature between +2°C to +8°C. Do not freeze.
+Storage and stability: The test kit has to be stored at a temperature between +2°C and +8°C, do not freeze.
 Unopened, all test kit components are stable until the indicated expiry date.